 It is quite common for listed companies to entertain regular contact with its major shareholders and proxy advisers to explain the company's long-term strategy and to better understand shareholder concerns.
-However, the principle of equal treatment of shareholders, ad hoc publicity and insider regulations in principle require the board to not disclose non-public price-sensitive information to selected shareholders.
+However, the principle of equal treatment of shareholders, ad hoc publicity and insider regulations, in principle, require the board to not disclose non-public price-sensitive information to selected shareholders.
 Any such contacts must be in the interest of the company.
 These contacts are often entertained by the chair, the lead director and investor relations.

 3 SIX Swiss Exchange is the main stock exchange in Switzerland.

-7 Communiqués, available at www.six-exchange-regulation.com/en/home/issuer/obligations/corporate-governance.html.
+7 Communiqués, available at https://www.ser-ag.com/en/topics/regular-reporting.html.

 8 economiesuisse is the largest umbrella organisation representing the Swiss economy.

-17 This notification duty does not apply if the bearer shares are issued in the form of certificated securities (Bucheffekten).
+16 This notification duty does not apply if the bearer shares are issued in the form of certificated securities (Bucheffekten).

-18 This notification duty does not apply if the bearer shares are issued in the form of certificated securities.
+17 This notification duty does not apply if the bearer shares are issued in the form of certificated securities.

-20 Compliance Principles, p.
+19 Compliance Principles, p.
 10.

-21 See European Parliament legislative resolution of 16 April 2019 on the proposal for a directive of the European Parliament and of the Council on the protection of persons reporting on breaches of Union law (COM(2018)0218-C8-0159/2018-2018/0106(COD)).
+20 See European Parliament legislative resolution of 16 April 2019 on the proposal for a directive of the European Parliament and of the Council on the protection of persons reporting on breaches of Union law (COM(2018)0218-C8-0159/2018-2018/0106(COD)).